euniversal/umei-api-specification/glossary.md

 **Activation market:** Flexibility market where the assets are dispatched for the period covered by a trade.

-**Asset:** In this context, an asset represents a physical or vertical device which has power characteristics that can be controlled, thus providing flexibility.
+**Asset:** In this context, an asset represents a physical or virtual device which has power characteristics that can be controlled, thus providing flexibility.
 Typically assets are either consumers (e.g. heating systems, factories) or producers (e.g. renewable energy sources or traditional power plants), while some assets